Django 安全最佳实践、认证、授权、CSRF 防护、SQL 注入预防、XSS 预防和安全部署配置。

 Suggestions

-Remove explanations of concepts Claude already knows (e.g., what CSRF is, what XSS is, how Django ORM works) and focus only on project-specific patterns and non-obvious configurations.
+Remove explanations of concepts Claude already knows (e.g., what CSRF is, how Django ORM works, what permissions are) and keep only the specific configuration values and code patterns.

-Add a concrete workflow with validation steps, such as running `python manage.py check --deploy` after configuration and verifying security headers with a curl command.
+Add a deployment validation workflow with explicit steps like running `python manage.py check --deploy` and verifying security headers with curl commands.

 | Dimension | Reasoning | Score |